For Pet Owners

 Once in a great while an oncologist or very experienced general practitioner might be able to give a strong indication of whether a lump is something to worry about, and even what it might be, based just on a physical exam.
 But the huge majority of the time the decision requires pathology.
 Yes, veterinarians are special but even our eyes and our fingers are not microscopes!

-Dietary Recommendations For Pets With Cancer
+Dietary Recommendations for Pets with Cancer

-Food and eating are an important aspect of quality of life for pets as well as for people; and maintaining a good dietary intake helps to make a patient's body more resilient to both disease and treatment.
+Food and eating are an important aspect of quality of life for pets as well as people; and maintaining a good dietary intake helps to make a patient's body more resilient to both disease and treatment.

 Caregivers often wonder how best to feed their pets with cancer.
 As quality of life is always the primary consideration for care of pets with cancer, it’s important to remember that the best food is not only nutritionally complete and appropriate to the individual condition, but should also be enjoyable!